 You can exchange part of your annual pension for a one off tax-free cash payment.
 You will receive £12 lump sum for each £1 of pension given up.
 You can take up to 25% of the capital value of your pension benefits as a lump sum providing the total lump sum does not exceed £257,500 (2018/19 figure), or if you have previously taken payment of (crystallised) pension benefits, 25% of your remaining lifetime allowance.
 Details of the maximum tax-free cash payment you can take will be given to you shortly before your retirement.
 It is at that time you need to make a decision.

 How is my pension worked out - an example

 Let's look at the build-up in a member's pension account for 5 years in the scheme.

-Let's assume that the member joins the scheme on 1 April 2014, that their pensionable pay is £24,500 in scheme year 1 and their pensionable pay increases by 1% each year.
-The cost of living (revaluation adjustment) for the end of the scheme years ending 31 March 2015, 31 March 2016, 31 March 2017 and 31 March 2018 is 1.2%, -0.1%, 1% and 3% respectively.
-Let's assume that the cost of living (revaluation adjustment) for the following year is 2%.